Mark Carnall

 CV

 In addition to managing collections, he lectures on biology, palaeobiology and museological topics.
-His research interests are digitisation in museums, public engagement and natural history, sector wide advocacy for collections, models, casts and replicas as well as the implications on 3D printing on museum collections.
+His research interests are digitisation in museums, public engagement and natural history, sector-wide advocacy for collections, models, casts and replicas as well as how animals are represented and managed in law and in popular culture (literature, film, politics and video games).

-In addition to collections management, Mark contributes to public engagement from stand-up comedy about natural history museums through to lectures, informal talks and workshops for all age groups.
+In addition to collections management, Mark contributes to public engagement from stand-up comedy about natural history through to lectures, festivals, informal talks and workshops for all age groups and backgrounds.
+Mark widely writes on topics of museums, animals and natural history more generally in print and online.
+He wrote for the Guardian Lost Worlds Revisited blog and most recently authored the book Beautiful Shells, published by Bodleian Library Publishing.

 Publications